n6ai/minze/.github/CONTRIBUTING.md

 ### Vite Plugin Minze

 1. Run `npm run dev -w @minzejs/vite-plugin-minze` in the root directory.
-2. Run `npm run dev -w playground` in the root directory.
+2. Run `npm run dev -w playground` or `npm run build -w playground` in the root directory.
 3. Open the browser and navigate to [http://localhost:5173](http://localhost:5173).

 First, you need to start the dev task for vite-plugin-minze.
 Then start the dev task for playground.